chuckleplant/blog/_posts/2017-05-28-light-shafts.md

 To find <font color="#004CD4">the light towards the viewer from a specific point</font>, we sum the <font color="#FFA52C">light emitted from such point</font> plus <font color="#49D6FF">the integral within the unit hemisphere</font> of <font color="#C649FF">the light coming from a any given direction</font> multiplied by the <font color="#FF5595">chances of such light rays bouncing towards the viewer</font>[^100] and also by <font color="#76A327">the irradiance factor over the normal at the point</font>.[^1]$$^,$$[^2]

-Note how <font color="C649FF">incoming light</font> is also computed by that very formula, which makes this exhaustingly recursive.
+Note that <font color="C649FF">incoming light</font> is also computed by that very formula, which makes this exhaustingly recursive.

 So, think about the pixel you're reading right now, your screen is probably emitting more light than it transmits from other sources, if you have a glossy screen, then you see your own reflection.
 Meaning that for every point in your screen, light is reflected along the surface normal (perpendicular to your screen) in a **specular** fashion.